UrbanCode/IBM-Sterling-B2B-Integrator-UCD/README.md

 ### Compiling Source
 `gradle`
 Run gradle in the root directory to build a project or through BlueMix's Gradle build process.
+This pre-built .zip can be found by going to the "Build & Deploy" screen.
+Clicking "View logs and history" on a successful build.
+Under the "Artifacts" tab, there will be a .zip file named "SterlingB2Bi-<UniqueID>".
+This is the installable plug-in.

 ### The Sterling B2Bi plug-in includes the following steps: